KickdeGans/Beryllium/README.md

 define myFunc()
 {
-    return "This value returned from a function!";
+    return("This value returned from a function!");
 };

+//A consise function

+define myFunc() ...
 ```

 ## Statements: